phuongdo/gflownet-blog/README.md

 - How do we effectively balance exploration and exploitation in online recommendations?
 - How can we utilize feedback data to enhance recommendation quality and make people more engaged with the platform?

 While working as a researcher at Torilab (a Japanese tech company based in Hanoi) I had the chance to work with graph-based recommendations and was particularly impressed by the solutions outlined in the GitHub repository GFN4Rec (https://github.com/CharlieMat/GFN4Rec).
 The GFN demonstrates the potential to generate diverse and high-quality recommendations through a robust feedback loop system.
 However, its implementation can be complex, causing challenges for many who struggle with its foundational concepts.

-I aim to simplify these concepts and share insights on how to effectively build an online recommendation system utilizing GFN.
+So, I aim to simplify these concepts and share insights on how to effectively build an online recommendation system utilizing GFN.

 ## Introduction